madhur-boop/c-programming-assignments_01/README.md

 /*
-que.01:- what do you mean by array give one example of array and how you can declare an array ?
+que.01:- what do you mean by array give one example of array and how you can declare an array ?<D>
 Answer:
 An array is a collection of elements of the same data type, stored in contiguous memory locations.
 It allows us to store multiple values in a single variable name instead of creating separate variables for each value.